Cofton Park, Northfield, Birmingham, B45 8UN

 The centre of the park features a small woodland area.
 Stunning oak and ash trees flourish at the park and mark what was once a boundary of Lowhill Farm.

-The land was initially acquired by Birmingham City Council in 1933 for the amount of £10,640 from trustees for William Walter Hinde, a longstanding Birmingham manufacturer.
-By his will, Mr Hinde bequeathed the residue of his estate "for the purchase of land… to be kept for ever as an open space for the benefit of the people of Birmingham.”
+The land was bought by Birmingham City Council in 1933 for the amount of £10,640 from trustees for William Walter Hinde.
+Mr Hinde was a longstanding Birmingham manufacturer.
+In his will he left the residue of his estate "for the purchase of land to be kept for ever as an open space for the benefit of the people of Birmingham".

 There is an old farmhouse in the centre of the park, which has been a focal point for over 200 years.

 Cofton Park is home to Cofton Plant Nursery.
 The nursery sells high quality seasonal bedding, shrubs, patio containers, hanging baskets and pot plants to the public.